No decision: MLB records

 In Major League Baseball (MLB), the record for the most no decisions by a starting pitcher in a single season (dating back to at least 1908) is 20, held by Bert Blyleven in 1979 and Zach Davies in 2022.
 Tommy John has the all-time record of 188 career no decisions.
 The starting staff of the 1918 Boston Red Sox recorded only three no decisions, the fewest of any MLB team dating back to at least 1908, while the fewest in a 162-game season is 16, by the 1980 Oakland Athletics.
 The record for most no decisions by a group of starting pitchers is 66, set by the 1993 Cleveland Indians.

 Boxing and related combat sports

-Although uncommon in contemporary combat sports, except in white-collar boxing, a no decision (ND) occurs in some jurisdictions on combat sports if a fight is stopped before the end of a certain amount of rounds due to an accidental headbutt or injury, as no winner is selected on points.
-In old times, such as the 19th century and all the way to the mid-20th century, fights could be decided as no-decisions if there was no knockout at the end of a pre-arranged or scheduled amount of rounds.
+Although uncommon in contemporary combat sports, except in white-collar boxing, a no decision (ND) occurs in some American jurisdictions on combat sports if a fight is stopped before the end of a certain amount of rounds due to an accidental headbutt or injury, as no winner is selected on points.
+In old times, such as the 19th century and the early 20th century, fights could be decided as no decisions if there was no knockout at the end of a pre-arranged or scheduled amount of rounds.
 This could be by law, to discourage gambling; by rules to discourage injury of amateurs; or by prearrangement of the fighters, to protect titles from sudden upsets.
-This should not be confused with the unrelated contemporary term "no contest".
+While this practice largely died out after the mid-20th century, it still occurred as late as the early 2000s in some smaller midwestern American jurisdictions like those in Oklahoma, as evidenced by the records of journeymen Buck Smith and Verdell Smith.
+This result should also not be confused with the unrelated contemporary term "no contest."